 - Color wheels are nice indeed, and there is some incomplete work to have them in dt, too.
 I just never found a nice UI for the whole thing that still allowed precise adjustments.
 And the color wheels are not enough, you still need sliders, otherwise there is no way to achieve negative numbers.

-#2 Updated by Aurélien PIERRE 24 days ago
+#2 Updated by Aurélien PIERRE over 2 years ago

 1. I never saw them elsewhere, and I know they confuse many users.
 Maybe just a contextual label to translate them into simpler words would be enough.

 2. The point is to have a GUI in HSV (with HSV sliders/cursors), the actual color space used to perform the modification on pixels doesn't matter.

 3. As I said, color wheels feel like a design candy for hipsters, 3 sliders could do just as fine for that purpose.

 #3 Updated by Tobias Ellinghaus over 2 years ago

 With three sliders you mean one for highlights, one for midtones and one for shadows?
 I don't see how that would work, you can't set the same data that we have in 4 sliders right now with a single one.
 And as I said, the way the module currently works is basically what every program used for color grading video uses.
 Sometimes in the form of sliders, more often as color wheels with extra sliders.